reduxjs/redux/docs/tutorials/essentials/part-8-rtk-query-advanced.md

 ### Cache Data Subscription Lifetimes

 Let's try this out and see what happens.
-Open up your browser's DevTools, go to the Network tab, refresh the page, clear the network tab, then login.
-You should see a `GET` request to `/posts` as we fetch the initial data.
-When you click on a "View Post" button, you should see a second request to `/posts/:postId` that returns that single post entry.
+Open up the Redux DevTools, refresh the page, then login.
+You should see a pair of `api/executeQuery/pending` and `api/executeQuery/fulfilled` actions for `getPosts` as we fetch the initial data.
+When you click on a "View Post" button, you should see a second pair of actions for `getPost` that fetches that single post entry.
+(The fake API intercepts requests inside the page, so they won't show up in the browser's Network tab, but every request RTK Query makes shows up as these actions, and also in the "RTK Query" tab of the Redux DevTools.)

 Now click "Edit Post" inside the single post page.
-The UI switches over to show `<EditPostForm>`, but this time there's no network request for the individual post.
+The UI switches over to show `<EditPostForm>`, but this time there's no new request for the individual post.
 Why not?

 ![RTK Query network requests](/img/tutorials/essentials/devtools-cached-requests.png)